sandyx86/split-comparator/README.md

   - Create a list of all your runs in order from fastest to slowest, and show their IDs.

 If you've skipped a segment in a run, the comparison tool will also skip the segment in its comparisons.
+The filename of the splits file can't have any spaces in it for now.

 Need Python 3.10, it's a CLI program and uses ANSI color codes so you may want a terminal other than cmd or powershell, or just